-- (3) Vacation leave cannot be taken until hours are accrued.
+Vacation leave cannot be taken until hours are accrued.
+Employees whose vacation leave balance exceed the maximum accrual will no longer accrue vacation leave benefits until the vacation balance falls below the maximum accrual.
 Employees are responsible to monitor their accrual balance.

-Employees who have reached the maximum accrual will be allowed to continue to accrue vacation leave benefits and to sell back accrued and unused vacation leave, in one week increments only.
-Vacation sell back shall not exceed two weeks per calendar year.
-At the end of each calendar year, Employees may also request approval from the Chief Executive Officer to carry over to the next calendar year up to forty (40) hours of accrued and unused vacation leave.
-This sell back option is not intended to replace employee vacation leave.
-Employees are encouraged to use their vacation time for vacation in order to obtain the rest and relaxation that vacations are intended for. - (4) Regular part-time employees whose full-time equivalency is 50% or more are entitled to accrue vacation leave on a pro-rata basis.
+- (3) Regular part-time employees whose full-time equivalency is 50% or more are entitled to accrue vacation leave on a pro-rata basis.
 Regular part-time employees shall earn vacation leave proportionate to the number of hours that they work in a pay period divided by the number of hours a full-time employee works in the same pay period.
-Part-time employees working less than 20 hours per week and temporary employees do not receive paid vacation. - (5) An employee must be continuously employed for six months in order to be eligible to use accumulated vacation leave days.
-These accruals may, at the discretion of the Chief Executive Officer, be adjusted in order to recruit experienced personnel. - (6) Employees who feel that there is a discrepancy in the calculation of their vacation leave pay, accrual, or eligibility may request a review of that calculation by the Director of Finance & Administration.
+Part-time employees working less than 20 hours per week and temporary employees do not receive paid vacation. - (4) An employee must be continuously employed for six months in order to be eligible to use accumulated vacation leave days.
+These accruals may, at the discretion of the Chief Executive Officer, be adjusted in order to recruit experienced personnel. - (5) Employees who feel that there is a discrepancy in the calculation of their vacation leave pay, accrual, or eligibility may request a review of that calculation by the Director of Finance & Administration. - (6) Vacation leave pay for full-time and part-time employees will consist of the employee's regular rate of pay for the vacation period. - (7) Generally, employees should submit vacation plans to their supervisorSu

-- (7) Vacation leave pay for full-time and part-time employees will consist of the employee's regular rate of pay for the vacation period. - (8) Generally, employees should submit vacation plans to their Supervisor at least three weeks in advance of the requested vacation date.
-Management reserves the right to approve when vacations are taken.
-Supervisors are responsible for ensuring adequate staffing levels and should attempt, when feasible, to resolve vacation scheduling conflicts based on length of service.
-However, employees who want to change their plans after the vacation schedule has been approved lose their seniority consideration. - (9) In the event an employee fails to complete one full year of employment with the Port Authority, any accrued vacation leave shall be forfeited upon separation or termination and the employee shall not be entitled to receive a lump sum payment of accrued but unused vacation upon termination or separation.
+- conflicts based on length of service.
+However, employees who want to change their plans after the vacation schedule has been approved lose their seniority consideration. - (8) Employees with a minimum of five years of service will be allowed to sell back accrued and unused vacation leave, in one week increments only, provided they have reached, or will reach in the current month, the maximum accrual days.
+Vacation sell back shall not exceed two weeks per year.
+This sell back is not intended to replace employee vacation leave.
+Employees are encouraged to use their vacation time for vacation in order to obtain the rest and relaxation that vacations are intended for. - (9) In the event an employee fails to complete one full year of employment with the Port Authority, any accrued vacation leave shall be forfeited upon separation or termination and the employee shall not be entitled to receive a lump sum payment of accrued but unused vacation upon termination or separation.
 Employees that have completed at least one full year of employment with the Port Authority shall be eligible to receive a lump sum payout of their accrued but unused vacation leave upon termination of employment (including resignation or retirement), unless such termination is due to misconduct as determined by the Port Authority in its sole discretion, up to the maximum amount of 240 hours (30 days).
 Employees terminated for misconduct shall not be entitled to receive a lump sum payment of accrued but unused vacation. - (10) The Board of Directors may, in its sole discretion, review and adjust the vacation or annual leave accrual of the Chief Executive Officer.
 The Chief Executive Officer may, upon the approval or the Board of Directors, review and adjust the vacation or annual leave accrual of exempt employees.